hamidghaedi/scRNA_seq-analysis/README.md

 `In summary, for marker gene analysis, we would always recommend background removal, but for classification, clustering and pseudotime analyses, we would only recommend background removal when background noise levels are high`

-In this repo, I wont be using the cellbender filtered matrix, as the main focus of the analysis is cell clustering, rather than marker identification.The following is fully functional cellbender code for the given samples
+In this repo, I won't be using the cellbender filtered matrix, as the main focus of the analysis is cell clustering, rather than marker identification.
+The following is a fully functional cellbender code for the given samples

 ``` shell
 # Running cellbender image on co pute canada